PRINCIPLES OF VIRAL DISEASES

 PATHOGENESIS OF VIRAL DISEASES

 To produce disease, viruses must enter a host, come in contact with susceptible cells, replicate, and produce cellular injury.
-Understanding mechanisms of viral pathogenesis at the molecular level is necessary to design effective antiviral strategies. ...
+Understanding mechanisms of viral pathogenesis at the molecular level is necessary to design effective antiviral strategies.
+Much of ...